broadinstitute/sam/README.md

 ### Required Tooling:
 #### Java:
 Make sure you have Java JDK 17 installed.
 Instructions for our recommended package can be found [here](https://adoptium.net/)

+#### Docker
+Docker is required for running Sam locally.
+Docker Desktop can be installed from [here](https://docs.docker.com/desktop/)

+This should also install the `kubectl` command, which is required for rendering configs for running Sam locally.

 #### Scala:
 Mac:
 ```$xslt